Santosh10488/Hello/README.md

-# Hello
+# Github Repository Instructions
-First Project

-This is readme file for 'Hello' repository.
+This is a readme document that instruct a way to add the your own project in the github repository.